 The Only Constant is the Need to Change

 I have learned that the only constant is the need to change, to keep up with the ever-changing technologies like predictive coding.
 That education process leads to modification of the practices.
 They must be understandable to work well, and not overly complicated.
 It is a constant struggle to maintain a beginner's mind.
 I have always promoted the interdisciplinary team approach to e-discovery where attorneys work with engineers, scientists and information technology specialists of all kinds.

 e-Discovery Team Blog

 We've tried to explain how predictive coding works at a very basic level, but it's important to recognize that all products include different capabilities that impact the process.
-Some specific features to look for in predictive coding software include:
+Some specific features to look for in e-discovery review software include:

-Predictive coding is one significant e-discovery technology innovation.
+Predictive coding and artificial intelligence represent significant e-discovery technology innovation.
 Our next section looks at e-discovery software in general, exploring what types of tools are available, how to go about acquiring a new application, and highlighting key software characteristics.